dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Introduction

 Today, cloud computing [#Grance:2011] service instances cannot easily move from one cloud service provider to another.
 Cloud standards are seen to be the panacea, yet have little adoption by the market, especially by the market's dominant players.
 When adopted, *de jure* standards are not as widely adopted as *de facto* standards (e.g. Amazon EC2).
 Software libraries and frameworks that abstract cloud computing services to common interfaces are more widely adopted (see "Related Work").
 However, even the most relevant standards or software libraries have little or no service instance relocation functionality.
 Ultimately, those cloud service instances remain locked under the control of the service provider, unless significant manual and/or ad hoc  efforts are spent by the service instance owners.

 The proposed solution is the FluidCloud framework which aims to make relocating services instances easier any autonomous.
 From this work a number of research and engineering challenges arise including data optimization, runtime architecture adaptation, and goal-oriented service instance relocation.

 # A Problem in the Cloud?

 Cloud service instances remain locked under the control of the service provider.
 FluidCloud will liberate these instances.
-Having the ability for a cloud service instance to easily and seamlessly move from one provider to another will bring advantages to any cloud service owner.
-It would bring more freedom to cloud service owners and their instances.
+Having the ability for a cloud service instance to easily and seamlessly move from one provider to another will bring advantages and freedom to any cloud service owner.
 Essentially, it will bring service instance "movement rights" to the cloud.
 However there is no encompassing means to accomplish this.

 FluidCloud fits within the soon future cloud.
 A reasonable view of this future cloud is the InterCloud.
 The InterCloud is described in [#BernsteinEtAl:2009], [#Bernstein:2010], [#Demchenko:2012] where the genesis and progression of it from singular and multi-cloud ecosystem is stated.
 The concept of the InterCloud is based on the proliferation and continued growth of public clouds ranging from IaaS, PaaS and up to SaaS.
 The ecosystem of these cloud service providers include the popular Amazon EC2, Rackspace, and CloudSigma.

 ## The FluidCloud Concept

 Within the highly populated ecosystem of cloud service providers combined with the InterCloud concept, it becomes crucial, both technically and financially, that service instances can be relocated and consequently adapted to their new service provider.
-In the vision of the FluidCloud framework, the hosting cloud provider of the service instance is not a concern anymore as the service can be fluidly (easily, on-demand and dynamically) relocated between providers.
-The FluidCloud concept addresses multiple benefits.
-FluidCloud will bring **liberation** to cloud service developers and operators who own services and are responsible for end-user data.
-They should have the option of movement for those services instances and the efficient means to enable them.
-It will **enhance the InterCloud** by advancing the definition, architecture and implementations of cloud computing, yet for stakeholders makes the transition easy through the open source framework.
+In the vision of the FluidCloud framework, the hosting cloud provider of the service instance is not a concern anymore as the service can be fluidly (easily, on-demand and dynamically) relocated between service providers.
+The FluidCloud concept addresses multiple benefits: it will bring **liberation** to cloud service developers and operators who own services and are responsible for the associated data.
+They should have the option of movement for those services instances, data and the efficient means to enable them.
+It will **enhance the InterCloud** by advancing the definition (service topologoy), architecture and implementations of cloud computing, yet for stakeholders makes the transition easy through the framework.
 It will make it more **economical** by suggesting new compatible service providers, based on economical differentiators.
-And should the service owner want it relocate their service instance to the suggested target provider. **Regulatory** obligations can dictate the geographical location of the service instance.
+And should the service owner want it, relocate their service instance to the suggested target provider. **Regulatory** obligations can dictate the geographical location of the service instance.
 If a running cloud service instance is in an unrecognized or risky geographic region, the service provider can use FluidCloud to relocate that service instance at risk.
 Finally, with ease of relocation, **positive market disruption**, the market place is opened further, enabling greater competition based on service provider differentiation and not on technical lock-in or limitation is key.

 ## FluidCloud Scenarios